OfficeDev/VBA-content/Excel-VBA/articles/8a7dec08-dac1-5bff-ba68-017b5a018cdc.md

 - If basis < 0 or if basis > 4, CoupDayBs generates an error.

-- If settlement â‰¥ maturity, CoupDayBs generates an error.
+- If settlement ≥ maturity, CoupDayBs generates an error.

 ## See also